New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 2016

-Aflac was the first corporation to donate $1 million to The Smithsonian’s National Museum of African American History and Culture as part of its diversity initiatives.
+Aflac was the first corporation to donate $1 million to The Smithsonian’s National Museum of African American History and Culture.

 2018